 - The Ankole-Watusi cow weighs 800 to 1200 pounds.
 The bulls weigh 1000 to 1600 pounds.
 The newborn calves weigh 30 to 50 pounds.

-- During the daytime, the baby calves will sleep with an “auntie” cow for protection.
-At night the herd will sleep together with the baby calves in the center of the group and the larger cows in the outer ring.
+- During the daytime, the baby calves sleep with an “auntie” cow for protection.
+At night, the herd will sleep with the baby calves in the group’s center and the larger cows in the outer ring.
 The larger cows will use their horns to protect the herd.’

 - The horns on the full-grown cows or bulls are formidable weapons against any threat or intruder.